Getting looks but no sales?

 Use conversion rate optimization to get the most of every dollar spent on PPC.

 Hit the sweet spot for what persuades the greatest number of your visitors to take action.

 My gut tells me the reason for this is MOST companies are too caught up in the “business as usual syndrome”, and they rarely take a second to stop and think about really focusing on conversion optimization.

-In this post we’re going to go over what the highest converting websites do differently.
+In this post, we’re going to go over what the high converting websites do differently.
 But before we get into the details, we want to highlight a few points to get you thinking first: